A lot or a little?

 Frank Capra was a wonderful director with a knack for squeezing the charm out of his actors, which is evident all over the place here.
 He and screenwriter Robert Riskin would team up again for Meet John Doe.

-Families can talk about how comedies have changed and remained the same since this 1934 film.
+Families can talk about how comedies have changed and remained the same since It Happened One Night.
 How has slang changed?
 Can you figure out the meanings of unfamiliar phrases or words?

 What do you think about how men and women are portrayed in this movie?
 What kinds of stereotypes are present?
 How have things changed in society and in movies since 1934 when this film was released?